2

 How much do part time occupational therapy assistant jobs pay per hour?

-As of Jul 10, 2026, the average hourly pay for part time occupational therapy assistant in the United States is $32.47, according to ZipRecruiter salary data.
+As of Aug 20, 2026, the average hourly pay for part time occupational therapy assistant in the United States is $32.47, according to ZipRecruiter salary data.
 Most workers in this role earn between $27.40 and $36.54 per hour, depending on experience, location, and employer.

-What are part time occupational therapy assistants?
+What is a part time occupational therapy assistant?

 Part time occupational therapy assistants (OTAs) work under the supervision of licensed occupational therapists to help patients develop, recover, and improve the skills needed for daily living and working.
 Working part time means they typically have flexible hours and may work fewer than 40 hours per week, often in settings such as hospitals, clinics, schools, or nursing facilities.
 Their duties include assisting with therapy exercises, tracking patient progress, and helping patients use adaptive equipment.
 Part time OTAs play an essential role in supporting patient care while maintaining a work-life balance.

-What are some typical challenges faced by part-time Occupational Therapy Assistants, and how can they be addressed?
+What are some typical challenges faced by part time occupational therapy assistants, and how can they be addressed?

 Part-time Occupational Therapy Assistants often face challenges with continuity of care and communication, as they may not be present every day to follow up on patient progress or coordinate closely with the rest of the therapy team.
 To address this, it's important to maintain thorough documentation and proactive communication with supervising therapists and other staff members.
 Additionally, balancing a flexible schedule with patient needs can require strong organizational skills and adaptability.
 Many employers provide electronic health record systems and team meetings to support effective collaboration for part-time staff.